 CMJA (2007) also noted that it was a weighbridge site used by the site located at 39 Grand Avenue.
 The site was also noted as previously (prior to 1950s) occupied by the Rosehill train station.
-Most recently the site is noted to be occupied by a transport refuelling facility with presumed fuel USTs and ASTs as confirmed by Nearmap Imagery (June 2021).
+More recently, the site was occupied by a transport refuelling facility.
+CONSARA (2013) observed one 50,000 L diesel UST and associated fuel infrastructure (two fuel bowsers, vent pipe, fill point).
+The landowner has indicated it is currently in the process of remediating the site, including the removal of the fuel infrastructure.